GonzaloGDV/GonzaloGDV/README.md

 # Hi, I'm Gonzalo! 👋

 <p align="justify">
-I have just graduated as Full-Stack developer from _Soy Henry_.
+I have just graduated as Full-stack developer from _Soy Henry_.
 During Henry's bootcamp, I have learned JavaScript, PostgreSQL, Express, React, Node.js, Redux, HTML, CSS, Sequelize, Git and SQL.
 I am currently looking for a tech job.
 I would love to work in a company where I could apply my knowledge and new learned skills.
 I have business background with a Bachelor in Administration from _Universidad Nacional de Cuyo, Argentina_.
 </p>

 ### ⚡ One line that describes me best?